JoeltheFox/joelthefox.github.io/_posts/2019-08-21-Snake-Puzzle-Games.md

 Riddle me this: what creature slithers like a snake in the morning, walks upright at noon, and when put in a barrel makes the barrel heavier?
 The answer of course is the unlikely Puddle Knight, whose cape trails behind him, snaking along the ground so that a bishop or lady may reach their exit unbesmirched.
 Aside from inspiring gratitude for modern-day drainage systems, this game brings to us an excellent puzzle solving experience.

 A similar idea was toyed with by Steven Miller in his Snake Trail (see entry above), but the key design idea that pushes this game to great heights is having all characters share the same open space, and dividing the *snake* character into a head (knight) that collides and a tail (cape) that does not.
 With several more interesting mechanics introduced along the way, Puddle Knights makes for a great game to be enjoyed by a wide audience.
-I would place it just behind snakebird as my second highest general recommendation.
+I would place it just behind snakebird as my second highest recommendation to newer puzzle explorers.
 ElectronDance has written [something](http://www.electrondance.com/puzzleworks-1-puddle-knights/) about it as well.

 ![puddleknights](https://joelthefox.github.io/img/PuddleKnights.png)